Developer policies for the Microsoft Edge Add-ons store

 To develop an extension to be published through the Microsoft Edge Add-ons store, follow these policies.
 These policies apply to submitting extensions through Partner Center and publishing the extensions at the Microsoft Edge Add-ons store.

-The Microsoft Edge Add-ons store is also called the Microsoft Edge Add-ons website.
-The Microsoft Edge Add-ons store developer policies are also called the Microsoft Edge Add-ons website developer policies.
+The Microsoft Edge Add-ons store is also called the Edge Add-ons store, the Microsoft Edge Add-ons website, or the Edge Add-ons website.

-You should offer unique and distinct value within your extensions for Microsoft Edge.
-Provide a compelling reason to download your extensions from the Microsoft Edge Add-ons store (Microsoft Edge Add-ons).
+Offer unique and distinct value within your extension for Microsoft Edge.
+Provide a compelling reason to download your extension from the Microsoft Edge Add-ons store.

-You must not mislead our joint users about what your extension does, who is offering it, and so on.
+Do not mislead users about what your extension does, who is offering it, and so on.

-You must not attempt to cheat users, the system or the ecosystem.
-There is no place in our Microsoft Edge Add-ons for any kind of fraud; be it ratings and review manipulation, credit card fraud or other fraudulent activity.
+Do not attempt to cheat users, the system, or the ecosystem.
+There is no place in Microsoft Edge Add-ons for any kind of fraud; be it ratings and review manipulation, credit card fraud, or other fraudulent activity.

-Adhering to the Microsoft Edge Add-ons store developer policies should help you make choices that enhance the appeal and audience of your extension.
+Adhering to these policies for the Microsoft Edge Add-ons store helps you make choices that enhance the appeal and audience of your extension.